republique-et-canton-de-geneve/git-sync/README.md

 User authentication on the GitLab server is configured directly on the GitLab server.
 The authentication provider is typically an LDAP server, possibly the one the application extracts its data from.

-At État de Genève, users known to the LDAP server but still unknown to the GitLab server acquire their configuration on the GitLab server by means of the following sequence of operations:
+At État de Genève, end users known to the LDAP server but still unknown to the GitLab server acquire their configuration on the GitLab server by means of the following sequence of operations:
 1. On a browser the user navigates to the GitLab server.
    This performs authentication.